april1703/SpotiReels/README.md

 (in client)
 npm i react-scripts  [IF react-scripts DOESNT WORK, MAKE SURE under "dependencies" in src/package.json "react-scripts": "^0.0.0", is changed to "react-scripts": "^5.0.1", ]

+if it still doesn't work, do this in terminal (in client folder) Remove-Item -Force package-lock.json

+npm install

 npm i bootstrap react-bootstrap

 npm i axios